fgarnier/flatac/ntl_lib/README.txt

 	)

  _ A pretty printer.
+ _ A set of function that allows to extract a GraphViz .dot visual representation of a Numerical Transition System.

  _ Syntactic and type checking : Developpment in progress.

 To build and test the library :